rcgoodfellow/ry.goodwu.net/content/tinkering/day-in-the-life-of-a-v6-packet-on-illumos.md

 Great, now let's run that `dtrace` above again.

-Something interesting to note in the `icmp_output_newdist` function is in the call to [`icmp_prepend_header_template`](https://code.illumos.org/plugins/gitiles/illumos-gate/+/refs/heads/master/usr/src/uts/common/inet/ip/icmp.c#3986).
+Something interesting to note in the `icmp_output_newdst` function is in the call to [`icmp_prepend_header_template`](https://code.illumos.org/plugins/gitiles/illumos-gate/+/refs/heads/master/usr/src/uts/common/inet/ip/icmp.c#3986).
 Notice in our application code we are not calculating and setting the ICMP